lynkushka

 "Photographs are influential.
 They inform and change people's values."

-Her recent series of photographs focus on figurative work connected to the environment.
-Exibited widely, they include Youth Culture in New York; Portraits of Gippsland Aboriginal Elders, State Library of Victoria; and Krowathankoolong, East Gippsland.
+Exhibitions include Youth Culture: Australis in New York; Portraits of Gippsland Aboriginal Elders, State Library of Victoria and Krowathankoolong, East Gippsland.

-Her work is available for exhibition and purchase.
+Lynkusha’s work is available for exhibition and purchase.

 You can see more images in these collections: